-While the language of schooling in Quebec in French, children with a serious learning disability are allowed to study in English under a special authorization if deemed necessary by their medical provider.
-The request shall be supported and documented by a psychoeducational evaluation.
-If children meet the criteria, a Certificate of Eligibility to Study in English in Quebec will be issued.
-To learn about the services offered to children with special needs by the English Montreal School Board, please visit: http://www.emsb.qc.ca/emsb/services/special-needs.
+While the language of schooling in Quebec is French, children with a serious learning disability may request to be allowed to study in English under a special authorization if deemed necessary by their medical provider.
+Requests shall be supported and documented by a psychoeducational evaluation.
+If the child meets the criteria, a Certificate of Eligibility to Study in English in Quebec will be issued.

 Giant Steps is an autism specific private school that offers academic and social inclusion programs, and services in French and in English to students aged 4-21.